Hackathon-for-good-ImpactI-Innovators/Impact-DataInsights/README.md

 Additionally, once we could have more time and resources we could train a NLP model to automatize the inference of the information from conversation transcriptions and feed the formularies automatically.
 All could be develop using the same arquitecture seen in the diagram.

+Finally, to demonstrate a glimpse of we could do with the data collected we leave here a screenshot of the Quicksight dashboard: